stakewise/helm-charts/charts/operator/README.md

 ## <a name="vault"></a>Vault usage

 A vault can be deployed in two ways, the first as a dependency on the `operator` chart , the second using a [separate release](https://github.com/hashicorp/vault-helm).
-Please take a look at the example configuration in the file [`values.example.yaml`](https://github.com/stakewise/helm-charts/blob/main/operator/values.example.yaml)

 After the Vault is installed one of the Vault servers need to be initialized.
 The initialization generates the credentials (keep it safe) necessary to unseal all the Vault servers.